hpcleuven/VscDocumentation/source/software/software_stack.rst

 ::

-   $ module unload BEAST
+   $ module unload Boost

 Notice that the version was not specified: the module system is sufficiently clever to figure out what the user intends.
-However, checking the list of currently loaded modules is always a good idea, just to make sure...
+However, checking the list of currently loaded modules is always a good idea, just to make sure!

 Purging modules